w3c/wai-website/pages/about/groups/task-forces/pdf-aam/work-statement.md

 - Remain current on the PDF-AAM Task Force mailing list and respond to postings in a timely manner;
 - Provide feedback to editors of specifications via email or by filing bugs;
 - Participate in PDF-AAM Task Force teleconferences, or send regrets to the PDF-AAM Task Force mailing list.

-Participants may also join PDF-AAM Task Force sub-groups.
-Sub-groups take on specific assignments for the PDF-AAM Task Force.

 If you are interested in becoming a participant of the PDF-AAM Task Force or have any questions regarding its work, contact the task force facilitators.